JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Amar_Das_Hyms.md

 Hypocrisy is as vain as the external decorations of an evil woman :—

-The woman whose conduct is bad, and whose heart 1s counterfeit, may decorate herself, but she shall still be ugly.
+The woman whose conduct is bad, and whose heart is counterfeit, may decorate herself, but she shall still be ugly.
 She acteth not as pleaseth her Spouse, nay, the foolish woman giveth Him orders.
 She who acteth as her Guru desireth shall escape all misery.
 The writing which the Creator wrote in the beginning cannot be efiaced.